 You shall not afflict any widow or orphan.
 If you afflict him at all, and if he does cry out to Me, I will surely hear his cry; and My anger will be kindled, and I will kill you with the sword; and your wives shall become widows and your children fatherless.
-(Exodus 22:22-24)

-Any questions?
-God says you better watch how you treat single parents because you are only one step away from that condition yourself.
+(Exodus 22:22-24) God says that you should treat single parents well because to do otherwise is to place yourself only one step away from that condition yourself.
+If you are a single parent, this should help you to see how valuable you are.
+If God will go to your defense at such an extreme level, then you should take comfort in His great love for you.